thomas-darling/gulp-translate/readme.md

      * client-side, e.g. by replacing ids formatted as placeholders, such as
      * '{{*}}', during template loading, by formatting the ids as actual
      * binding expressions, such as '${translations[*]}', or by otherwise
-     * attaching behavior to the annotation attributes.
+     * attaching behaviour to the annotation attributes.
      * Default is false.
      */
     replaceWithIds?: boolean|string;